Pharmacy & Pet Supplies

 - Rehabilitation

-Some conditions will improve with one or two K-Laser Treatments, such as post-surgery or after declaw removal.
-Other conditions may require a series of visits over a few weeks.
-Examples include lick granulomas, otitis and trauma.
-And some chronic conditions may require regular maintenance K-Laser treatments, such as arthritis and disc disease.
+Many conditions improve with one or two K-Laser Treatments, such as post-surgery or after declaw removal.
+Other conditions (such as lick granulomas, otitis and trauma) may require a series of visits over a few weeks.
+Some chronic conditions, like arthritis, may even require regular maintenance K-Laser treatments.